wazeerzulfikar/mri-deface-detector/README.md

 - Run on the browser directly
 - Build custom model and run your own detector

+## Quickstart
+1. Open Google Chrome.
+2. Go to https://wazeerzulfikar.github.io/Deface-Detector/ and upload a [`NIFTI`](https://brainder.org/2012/09/23/the-nifti-file-format/) file to see results.

 ## Requirements
 - Node>=8.9.0
 - Python3 (For training custom model)